sergiofontes/lean-bem/README.md

 An **independent page component** that can be **reused**.
 - The block name **describes its purpose** (“What is it?”—`button` or `icon`)
   - It *doesn't* describe its state (“What does it look like?”—`red` or `big`) 🚫.
 - Composed-words separated by a single hyphen `-`.
-E.g., `.block-name`.
+Eg., `.block-name`.
 - The block **shouldn't influence its environment**, meaning you shouldn't set the external geometry or positioning on it.

 ### Nesting